Vice President Harris: A new chapter opens in US politics

 Harris, 56, moves into the vice presidency just four years after she first went to Washington as a senator from California, where she'd previously served as attorney general and as San Francisco's district attorney.
 She had expected to work with a White House run by Hillary Clinton, but President Donald Trump's victory quickly scrambled the nation's capital and set the stage for the rise of a new class of Democratic stars.

-Her swearing-in comes almost two years to the day after Harris launched her own presidential bid on Martin Luther King Jr. Day in 2019.
-Her campaign fizzled before primary voting began, but Harris' rise continued when Joe Biden chose her as his running mate last August.
+After Harris' own presidential bid fizzled, her rise continued when Joe Biden chose her as his running mate last August.
 Harris had been a close friend of Beau Biden, the elder son of Joe Biden and a former Delaware attorney general who died in 2015 of cancer.

-The inauguration activities will include nods to her history-making role and her personal story.
+The inauguration activities included nods to her history-making role and her personal story.

-She'll be sworn in by Supreme Court Justice Sonia Sotomayor, the first woman of color to serve on the high court.
-She'll use two Bibles, one that belonged to Supreme Court Justice Thurgood Marshall, the late civil rights icon whom Harris often cites as inspiration, and Regina Shelton, a longtime family friend who helped raise Harris during her childhood in the San Francisco Bay Area.
-The drumline from Harris' alma mater, Howard University, will join the presidential escort.
+Harris used two Bibles to take the oath, one that belonged to Supreme Court Justice Thurgood Marshall, the late civil rights icon whom Harris often cites as inspiration, and Regina Shelton, who helped raise Harris during her childhood in the San Francisco Bay Area.
+The drumline from Harris' alma mater, Howard University, joined the presidential escort.

-She'll address the nation late Wednesday in front of the Lincoln Memorial, a symbolic choice as the nation endures one of its most divided stretches since the Civil War and two weeks after a largely white mob stormed the U.S. Capitol in an effort to overturn the election results.
+To mark the occasion, the Alpha Kappa Alpha sorority, the nation's oldest sorority for Black women that Harris joined at Howard University declared Wednesday as Soror Kamala D. Harris Day.

-“We’re turning the page off a really dark period in our history,” said Long Beach, California, Mayor Robert Garcia, a Harris ally.
-As Democrats celebrate the end to Trump's presidency, Garcia said he hopes the significance of swearing in the nation's first female vice president isn't overlooked.
+"This event will certainly be a momentous occasion that will go down in the annals of our archives as one of the greatest days the founders' of Alpha Kappa Alpha could have envisioned," said Dr. Glenda Glover, the sorority's international president and chief executive office.

-“That is a huge historical moment that should also be uplifted,” he said.
+She'll address the nation later in front of the Lincoln Memorial, a symbolic choice as the nation endures one of its most divided stretches since the Civil War.

 Harris has often reflected on her rise through politics by recalling the lessons of her mother, who taught her to take on a larger cause and push through adversity.